-Most people don't get burned by peptides because they picked the wrong compound.
+Most people do not get burned by peptides because they picked the wrong compound.
 They get burned because they bought from the wrong vendor.

 - The COA matters most: you want a recent, batch-specific certificate with purity data, not a generic PDF reused across products.

-- Third-party testing beats brand promises: clean marketing means nothing if there is no outside lab verification.
+- Third-party testing beats brand promises: polished marketing means nothing if there is no outside lab verification.

 - Sterility matters for injectables: purity alone is not enough if the vial is contaminated or poorly handled.